EmmaKingDev/cv/index.md

 ## Currently

 Based in Helsinki, Finland.
-Working on mobile apps as a consultant.
+Now working on mobile internal tools at an autonomus delivery robot company.

 ### Specialized in